Rumsfeld v. Forum for Academic & Institutional Rights, Inc.

 Rumsfeld v.
 Forum for Academic and Institutional Rights, Inc., 547 U.S. 47 (2006), was a United States Supreme Court case in which the Court ruled that the federal government, under the Solomon Amendment, could constitutionally withhold funding from universities if they refuse to give military recruiters access to school resources.
 Law schools were unwilling to allow recruiters onto campus because they considered the military's so-called "Don't ask, don't tell" policy discriminatory.
-The Supreme Court held oral arguments on December 6, 2005, and issued an 8–0 decision March 6, 2006, finding the Solomon Amendment constitutional.
+The Supreme Court held oral arguments on December 6, 2005, and issued an 8–0 decision on March 6, 2006, finding the Solomon Amendment constitutional.